 All tests and treatments carry a degree of risk.
 Sometimes doctors order tests and treatments that are unnecessary, leading to an increase in risk and medical spending.
 Before any test or treatment, find out why the test is recommended and how you may benefit.

 Additionally, ask what would happen if you decide to skip the test or treatment.
-To learn more about reducing your risk of medical errors caused by over-testing or over-treating, read my blog post: The Dangers of Too Many Tests and Treatments.
+To learn more about reducing your risk of medical errors caused by over-testing or over-treating, read my blog post: The Dangers of Too Many Medical Tests and Treatments.

 Leaving surgical instruments and supplies in the patient.